Panorama of the active lava flow of the 7-8 August 2026 Etna eruption from the crest of Valle del Bove

 Book your Etna eruption excursion

 Don't miss the chance to witness an Etna eruption in one of its most spectacular phases.
-Book your spot now for this extraordinary volcanic adventure at sunset on the north side of the volcano.
+Book your spot now for this sunset trek on the crest of Valle del Bove, facing the active lava flow.

 Important Notes and Warnings